MarPaulPalacio/CMSC-127-Best-Group-AVP/README.md

 ## FILE STRUCTURE
 1. Environement Variables
-    Found in **.venv**, this directory stores the Python environment variables for the Flask application.
+    Found in `.venv`, this directory stores the Python environment variables for the Flask application.
 2. HTML Templates
-    Found in **/templates**, this directory stores the HTML files that were used to generate the user interface of the project.
+    Found in `/templates`, this directory stores the HTML files that were used to generate the user interface of the project.
 3. Python Flask Application
-    Filename **app.py**, this stores the entire Python Flask code for the project.
+    Filename `app.py`, this stores the entire Python Flask code for the project.
 4. Procfile
-    A file used for deployment to Koyeb.
-And used Heroku deployments to specify the commands that should be executed by the app's dynos (containers) on startup.
+    `Procfile` used for Heroku deployment to specify the commands that should be executed by the app's dynos (containers) on startup.
 5. Dependencies
-    Filename **requirements.txt**, this file stores all libraries or dependencies that were used in the development of this application.
+    Filename `requirements.txt`, this file stores all libraries or dependencies that were used in the development of this application.

 ## SETTING UP PROJECT ENVIRONMENT FOR LOCAL SERVER
 1. Clone the repository